 Moon gardens: Designed to shine when bathed in moonlight

+But the problem is that by nightfall, when the sun has set and you’re ready to kick back at home, you won’t be able to see and fully enjoy the fruits of your gardening labor without flooding the yard with artificial lighting.
+And that’s not relaxing at all.

+Instead, consider planting a moon garden specifically designed to be enjoyed by the light of the moon.

-(Web Desk) - Plants with silver, variegated or bright foliage, white or light-coloured flowers or blooms that open only at night are ideal choices for a moon garden, as are highly fragrant plants.
+Plants with silver, variegated or bright foliage, white or light-colored flowers, or blooms that open only at night are ideal choices for a moon garden, as are highly fragrant plants.
 Plant them along a walkway or near your deck or patio, where you can enjoy them up close, or within view of a window.

 Spring bloomers, like lily of the valley (Convallaria majalis), daffodil (Narcissus) and azalea (Rhododendron spp.), and late-blooming species like chrysanthemum and autumn clematis (Clematis terniflora) extend the season.